-- Plan, implement and budget for strategies to ensure hazards are controlled, as far as practicable. - Ensure accountability for compliance with safe work practices and safety related operational practices and procedures is maintained. - Enforce safety and health requirements within areas of responsibility. - Meet the Shire's duty of care as an employer under the Occupational Safety and Health Act 1984 (WA) (CKI); - Ensure that all employees, contractors, volunteers and work experience students are provided with information, instruction, training and supervision appropriate to the scope of work required. - Provide and maintain a working environment, plant and systems of work, so far as is practicable, such that employees are not exposed to hazards. - Encourage employees, contractors, volunteers and work experience students to identify, report, assess and control safety and health risks and continuously improve Occupational Safety and Health (OSH) in the workplace. - Provide demonstrated safety leadership to drive continuous improvement through the setting and meeting of measurable safety objectives and targets as outlined by the Chief Executive Officer and OSH Committee.
+- Plan, implement and budget for strategies to ensure hazards are controlled, as far as practicable; practicable. - Ensure accountability for compliance with safe work practices and safety related operational practices and procedures is maintained; maintained. - Enforce safety and health requirements within areas of responsibility; responsibility. - Meet the Shire's duty of care as employer under the Occupational Safety and Health Act WA 1984;1984. - Ensure that all employees are provided with information, instruction, training and supervision appropriate to the scope of work required; required. - Provide and maintain a working environment, plant and systems of work, so far as is practicable, such that employees are not exposed to hazards;hazards. - Encourage our employees and Contractors to identify, report, assess and control safety and health risks and continuously improve Occupational Safety and Health (OSH) in the workplace;workplace. - Provide demonstrated safety leadership to drive continuous improvement through the setting and meeting of measurable safety objectives and targets as outlined by the Chief Executive Officer and Executive Team; Team.

-2.4 Employees, Contractors, Volunteers and Work Experience Students
+2.4 Employees, Contractors Contractors, and Volunteers

-- Work with care for their own safety and health and that of others. - Meet the duty of care as employee under the Occupational Safety and Health Act 1984 (WA) (CKI); - Be proactive in identifying workplace hazards, reviewing of incidents, identifying incident trends and managing workplace health and safety risks. - Comply with the Shire's safety and health requirements.
+- Work with care for their own safety and health and that of others; others. - Meet the duty of care as employee under the Occupational Safety and Health Act WA 1984;1984. - Be proactive in identifying workplace hazards, reviewing of incidents, identifying incident trends, and managing workplace health and safety risks;risks. - Comply with the Shire of Cocos (Keeling) Islands safety and health requirements.